 Which Is More Dangerous?
 Smoking Meth vs Snorting

-If we had to declare a winner, smoking meth is the most dangerous way to use.
+If we have to pick one, smoking meth is more dangerous than snorting it.
 The nature of this administration method means that meth users will intake more of the drug per hit, heightening the intensity of the high as well as their likelihood to become addicted or to overdose.
 Plus, its disastrous effects on oral health and the lungs can make it difficult to simply manage the functions needed for day-to-day life.

 But regardless of which way a person does meth, it’s still one of the most dangerous drugs a person can use.
-Both the short-term and long-term effects can be devastating and swiftly bring its users down a rabbit hole of binging and crashing, resulting in long-term cognitive and neuropsychological damage that persists even after someone has stopped using.
-As such, it’s imperative to take action against methamphetamine addiction as soon as possible in order to mitigate the potentially disastrous physical and psychological effects.
+Both the short-term and long-term effects can be devastating and swiftly bring its users down a rabbit hole of bingeing and crashing.
+The results of this harmful cycle of drug use can result in long-term cognitive and neuropsychological damage that persists even after someone has stopped using.
+As such, it’s imperative to take action against methamphetamine addiction as soon as possible.
+A person can become addicted after a single use and waiting until their lives have spiraled out of control might still be too late.